altgans/altgans.github.io/src/posts/linux-setup.md

 it would be nice to have the phonetics for both languages, but who am I to complain?

 2025-11-07 13:31
-TODO set up compose key (or unicode picker) for language cleaning
+TODO: set up compose key (or unicode picker) for language cleaning
 >> [[daily-french]]

 2025-11-07 18:45